keiya01/react-performance-testing/README.md

 console.log(renderCount.current.TestHook.value);
 ```

-This is because `renderHook` method is wrapping callback with the `TestHook` component.
+This is because the `renderHook` method is wrapping callback with the `TestHook` component.

 ## LICENSE